 After Derek unexpectedly passed away in the winter of 2016, his devoted friends and family established the The Derek R. Orozco Foundation, a charitable organization with the mission of supporting athletics, academics, and music: three things Derek loved.
 In addition, Derek loved Kennedy Catholic.
 This last September, the DRO Foundation hosted the inaugural Derek R. Orozco Memorial Golf Tournament.
 Friends, family and community members came together to honor Derek with a hugely successful event.

 Funds for this scholarship are made possible through the generosity of the Derek R. Orozco Foundation.

 Doug Zyskowski was a Kennedy Catholic graduate of the Class of 1982.
 Zyskowski Scholars are expected to demonstrate financial need and a desire to attend Kennedy Catholic.
 He/she must be in good academic standing and maintain an above average GPA.
 Academic achievement, broad interest in learning and personal growth through academics must be demonstrated.
 Applicants must display Christian values.
 Consideration for this scholarship shall be given to current Kennedy Catholic freshmen, sophomores or juniors who complete the application by the deadline.

-Applications for current student scholarship for the 2018-2019 academic school year will be available in the winter of 2018.
+Applications for current student scholarships for the 2018-2019 academic school year are now available and will be accepted through March 20.
 Candidates may apply for more than one scholarship in a given cycle if the candidate meets the scholarship requirements.

 If you have questions about scholarships, or the application process, please contact Rebecca Nuffer.